n0phx/seq/README.md

 Compile-time integer sequence manipulation, header-only library for C++17.

-The reason for not supporting a lower standard is that some of the utilized features cannot be backported to older compilers without sacrifing API convenience.
+The reason for not supporting a lower standard is that some of the utilized features cannot be backported to older compilers without sacrificing API convenience.

 Tested with Clang 6.0, GCC 8.1 and MSVC 19.14.26431.0